elmanth/yii2-togel/README.md

 Toggle On-Off
 =============
-this extend of extension pheme/yii2-toggle-column so we can change the color button
+this extend class of extension [pheme/yii2-toggle-column](https://github.com/phemellc/yii2-toggle-column) so we can change the color button.
+Please refer [pheme/yii2-toggle-column](https://github.com/phemellc/yii2-toggle-column) to more usage

 Installation
 ------------